mesuutt/snipper/README.md

 ## Login

-Bitbucket does not support token authenticaion for users for now.
-But you can create an app password permitted only to snippets on Bitbucket settings page.
+Bitbucket does not support token authentication for users now, but you can create an app password that is permitted only to snippets on Bitbucket settings page.
-Anybody can't login or access to your bitbucket data with given username/password except make request to Bitbucket API for youur snippets.
+Nobody cannot login or access to your bitbucket data with given username and password, except making request to Bitbucket API for your snippets.

 Bitbucket snippets are git or mercurial repositories.
-So while pulling changes from Bitbucket or pushing changes to Bitbucket requires to public key authentication.
-So you should use ssh-agent for not typing password while pull/push every snippet.
+So, pulling changes from Bitbucket or pushing changes to Bitbucket requires public key authentication.
+Therefore, you can use ssh-agent not to enter password at every snippet pull/push.

 ## Configuration

-When you run snipper first time snipper create a config file in your home directory by default.
+When you run snipper for the first time, by default snipper creates a config file in your home directory.

 Config file example with defaults: